Spoofing Emails

 Most Common Motives Behind Spoofed Emails

-• Financial Fraud: To deceive recipients into making unauthorized financial transactions, often by pretending to be a trusted colleague or business partner.
+- Financial Fraud: Tricking recipients into making unauthorized financial transactions.
+This is often done by pretending to be a coworker or vendor.

-• Brand Damage: To harm the reputation of a brand or organization by sending harmful or offensive content that appears to come from them.
+- Brand Damage: Harm the reputation of a brand or organization by sending harmful or offensive content that appears to come from them.

-• Gaining Unauthorized Access: To trick targets into revealing login credentials, allowing attackers to gain access to secure systems or networks.
+- Gaining Unauthorized Access: Trick targets into revealing login credentials.
+This allows the attackers to gain access to otherwise secure systems or networks.

 How Email Spoofing Works